 Luckily for me, my friend was visiting, so it was the perfect excuse to head out of town for a few days and enjoy more of the island.
 I had heard that the sunrise trek on Mount Batur was the highlight of most of my friend’s holiday in Bali, so I wanted to see what all the fuss was about.

 Mount Batur is an active volcano on the island of Bali.
 It last erupted in 2000 but has been fairly dormant since.
-Since it was registered and monitored for its activity in 1804, there have been 22 active documented eruptions.
-With the most devastating eruption happening in 1926 when the whole village of Batur had to be temporarily moved due to the flow of lava.
+It was officially registered and monitored for its activity in 1804 and during that time 22 active eruptions have been documented.
+The most devastating eruption happened in 1926 when the whole village of Batur had to be temporarily evacuated due to the flow of lava.

-Mount Batur is 5600 feet tall or 1717 meters, but it is not the tallest Mount in Bali, where Mount Agung has it beat at 9944 feet or 3,031 meters high, which is Bali’s more known active volcano.
+Mount Batur is 5600 feet tall (1717 meters), but it is not the tallest Mountain in Bali.
+Mount Agung has it beat at 9944 feet (3,031 meters) high, which is Bali’s more known active volcano.

 Mount Batur is located just Northwest of Mount Agung and is known as one of the most sacred spots on the island.
 It is known and believed by locals to be a dwelling place for the gods, mainly Lord Brahma, the creator of the Hindi religion.
 Hindi locals bring offerings to the mountain daily.
-So as you are hiking, you get to enjoy the fresh scent of incense as they always include this in their offerings.
+It is likely that as you are hiking, you will get to enjoy the fresh scent of incense as they always include this in their offerings.

-The offering are meant to cleanse and purify the Mount from evil spirits.
-They are also meant to help maintain an equal balance to the holy area, to prevent anything bad from happening.
+The offerings are meant to cleanse and purify the Mountain from evil spirits.
+They are also meant to help maintain an equal balance to the holy area and to prevent anything bad from happening.

 In the Hindi religion, women are not always allowed to visit sacred places, because they see women as unpure.
 Women are allowed on the mountain, however, if you are pregnant or menstruating, they ask that you stay off the Mountain.